GFDRR/CCDR-tools/_sources/docs/hzd_hm-data.md

 ## Drought & Water scarcity

-The [**Agricultural Stress Index**](https://www.fao.org/giews/earthobservation/access.jsp) by **FAO** depicts the frequency of severe drought in areas where: i) 30 percent of the cropped land; or ii) 50 percent of the cropped land has been affected.
-The historical frequency of severe droughts (as defined by ASI) is based on the entire the times series (1984-2021).
-Data are available in
+The [**Agricultural Stress Index**](https://www.fao.org/giews/earthobservation/access.jsp) produced by **FAO** depicts the frequency of severe drought affecting crop areas by means of remote-sensed [Vegetation Health Index (VHI)](https://www.fao.org/giews/earthobservation/asis/index_2.jsp?lang=en).
+FAO provides annual drought frequency data split as the main crop season (S1) and secondary crop season (S2).
+For each season there are two indicators, according to two exposure intensity thresholds:
+- 30 percent (1/3) of cropland area being affected by the drought event
+- 50 percent (1/2) of cropland area being affected by the drought event

 ```{figure} images/fao_asi.jpg
 ---
 align: center
 ---
 FAO ASI global dataset showing historical drought frequency for >30% cropland area affected along the period 1984-2021.
 ```

+The historical frequency of severe droughts (as defined by ASI) is based on the entire the times series (1984-2022, 39 years).
+For the risk screening in CCDR analytics, seasonal data has been agggregated into one layer measuring the frequency as percentage of years over the timeseries.
+Specifically:

+- S1_30p: Percentage of years when drought affected at least 1/3 of cropland area during the main growing season
+- S1_50p: Percentage of years when drought affected at least half of cropland area during the main growing season
+- S2_30p: Percentage of years when drought affected at least 1/3 of cropland area during the secondary growing season
+- S2_50p: Percentage of years when drought affected at least half of cropland area during the secondary growing season

 <hr>

 ## Heat stress